JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 ```
 which may also be calculated with
 ```@example PartitionedStructuresQuadratic
-# compute the product partitioned-matrix vector
+# compute the product partitioned matrix vector
 Bs = mul_epm_vector(partitioned_matrix, s)
 @test norm(Bs - y) < atol
 ```

 ## Others partitioned quasi-Newton approximations
 There exist two categories of partitioned quasi-Newton updates.
-In the first category, each element-Hessian ∇²fᵢ is approximate with a dense matrix, for example: PBFGS.
+In the first category, each element Hessian $\nabla^2 f_i$ is approximated with a dense matrix, for example: PBFGS.
-In the second category, each element-Hessian ∇²fᵢ is approximate with a quasi-Newton linear-operator.
+In the second category, each element Hessian $\nabla^2 f_i$ is approximated with a quasi-Newton linear-operator.

 ### Partitioned quasi-Newton operators
-Once the partitioned-matrix is allocated,
+Once the partitioned matrix is allocated,
 ```@example PartitionedStructuresQuadratic
 partitioned_matrix_PBFGS = epm_from_epv(partitioned_gradient_x0)
 partitioned_matrix_PSR1 = epm_from_epv(partitioned_gradient_x0)
 partitioned_matrix_PSE = epm_from_epv(partitioned_gradient_x0)
 ```
 you can apply on it any of the three partitioned updates : PBFGS, PSR1, PSE (by default) :
-- PBFGS update each element approximation with BFGS;
+- PBFGS updates each element approximation with BFGS;
-- PSR1 update each element approximation with SR1;
+- PSR1 updates each element approximation with SR1;
-- PSE each element approximation is update with BFGS if it is possible or with SR1 otherwise.
+- In PSE, each element approximation is updated with BFGS if it is possible or with SR1 otherwise.
 ```@example PartitionedStructuresQuadratic
 B_PBFGS = update(partitioned_matrix_PBFGS, partitioned_gradient_difference, s; name=:pbfgs)
 B_PSR1 = update(partitioned_matrix_PSR1, partitioned_gradient_difference, s; name=:psr1)